 The Mercedes-Benz Sprinter Van has been the go-to option for adventure vans, van life, and just about any other type of outdoor activities for the last decade.
-It’s a proven model, and there are lots of upgrades and accessories for all of the Sprinter options (144”, 170” and 170” extended).
+It’s a proven model, and there are lots of Sprinter roof racks and interior upgrades for all of the Sprinter options (144”, 170” and 170” extended).
 Today, we are going to discuss the two most popular options for adventure vans: the 144 High Roof and 170 High Roof models.

 Sprinter 144 Overview